-There are lots of reasons why your AC system freezes up in Savannah.
-Almost all of them usually require skilled AC repair.
+There are a lot of reasons why your AC system freezes up in Savannah.
+Almost all of them usually require professional AC repair.

-Making sure the air filter isn’t clogged and airflow isn’t lowered are the only things you can safely take care of without professional help.
-If you need to replace the filter, you can accelerate the defrosting process by turning off the unit and turning on the fan.
-If you have a heat pump, you can move it to heat mode until the ice has disappeared.
+Making sure the air filter isn’t clogged and airflow isn’t lowered are the only work you can safely fix without professional help.
+If you need to replace the filter, you can accelerate the melting process by turning off the equipment and using the fan.
+If you have a heat pump, you can switch it to heat mode until the ice has disappeared.

-After the ice is gone, move the temperature back to normal.
-If your unit freezes repeatedly, contact Coastal Service Experts to repair the malfunction.
+After the ice is gone, turn the temp back to normal.
+If your unit freezes repeatedly, contact Coastal Service Experts to fix the issue.

-Low refrigerant—Freezing up can be created by a refrigerant leak.
+Low refrigerant—A frozen system can be a result of a refrigerant leak.

 What leads to a leak?